sonic-net/SONiC/doc/ztp/inband_ztp.md

 ## 2.2 Configuration and management requirements
 - Provisioning over in-band network is enabled by default when the ZTP package is included.
 - There is no CLI command to disable in-band ZTP, however, user can add "feat-inband" : false in /host/ztp/ztp_cfg.json to disable in-band ZTP.
-- DHCP_L2 and DHCPV6_L2 traps should be enabled using COPP manager for in-band ZTP.
+- DHCP_L2 and DHCPV6_L2 traps should be enabled for in-band ZTP.

 # 3 Modules design